Optimizing accuracy and diversity: a multi-task approach to forecast combinations

+\cite{lichtendahl2020some} conducted a study to investigate why some combinations of methods performed better than others in the M4 competition.
+Their findings highlighted the significance of \textit{diversity} and \textit{accuracy} of the individual models as crucial factors for effective forecasting \citep{atiya2020does}. {Indeed, the integrated role of accuracy and diversity has been explored in several statistics and machine learning studies.
+For instance, the ambiguity decomposition theory \citep{krogh1994neural} and the bias-variance-covariance decomposition \citep{ueda1996generalization} provide a quantification of accuracy and diversity for convex-combined models through the mean squared error criterion.
+The same idea has been applied by \cite{kang2022forecast} to the forecast combination task.}

-Our goal is to combine time series predictions generated by a set of models, known as \textit{base forecasters}.
-Let $M$ and $H$ be the number of algorithms in the forecast pools and the forecast horizon, respectively.
-For a given time series $\{y_1, \dots, y_T\}$ of length $T$, we denote the $h$-th step forecast produced by the $i$-th individual method as $f_i^h$, where $i = 1, \dots, M$ and $h = 1, \dots, H$.
-We say that the combined forecast $f_{\textrm{comb}}^h$ at the $h$-th step is a convex combination of $M$ base models when
+Our paper proposes a model-based approach designed to optimize convex combinations of forecasting models, known as \textit{base forecasters}.
+Let $M$ and $H$ be the number of base forecasters and the forecast horizon, respectively.
+For a given time series $\{y_1, \dots, y_T\}$ of length $T$, we denote the $h$-th step forecast produced by the $i$-th individual method as $\hat{y}_{i, T+ h}$, where $i = 1, \dots, M$ and $h = 1, \dots, H$.
+We say that the combined forecast ${\hat{y}_{\textrm{comb}, T+h}}$ at the $h$-th step is a convex combination of $M$ base models where